Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Supplementary Information

 Again, by substituting the expression for $\lambda$ into the first two equations and by identifying that $f = \frac{\phi_{0} - \phi_{out}}{\phi_{in} - \phi_{out}}$, the above equations can be recast into two equilibrium conditions which impose chemical and mechanical equilibrium, respectively,

-These can be solved numerically, via the parallel tangent construction, for the two coexistence densities provides one inputs the values of the surface tension and the box volume and the composition $\phi_{0}$.
-Figure \eqref{fig:parallel_tangent} shows a schematic of the parallel tangent construction on the free-energy, $\mathcal{F}_{b}(\phi)$, which has only a single minimum owing to the absence of translational entropy of the gel component.
-The point marked $\phi_0$ denotes the initial unstable phase composition, which ultimately splits into two coexisting phases at $\phi_{in}$ and $\phi_{out}$.
-As a result of the functional form of $\mathcal{F}_{b}(\phi)$, $\phi_{in}$ is located at the unstable part of the free-energy surface.
-In spite of this, the system is maintained in mechanical equilibrium via the elastic energy residing in the gel-matrix.

-The numerical solution of these two equations proceeds in the following manner : we always ensure that the chemical-equilibrium is maintained by chosing a pair of points $\phi_{in}$ and $\phi_{out}$, such that the local tangents are parallel ($\mu(\phi_{in}) = \mu(\phi_{out})$).
-Since the value of the composition, $\phi_0$, is an input, the value of the solvent fraction, $f$, is readily computed.
-One then plots the three terms in the appearing in the mechanical equilibrium condition as a function of the solvent volume fraction, $f$, and search for the intersection of these curves (see the lower panel of Fig. \eqref{fig:intersects}).
-This procedure is then repeated for various number of droplets.
+The two equations, Eq.~\eqref{e:eqbm_relations}, have been solved numerically, via the parallel tangent construction, for the two coexistence densities provided one inputs the values of the surface tension and the box volume and the composition $\phi_{0}$.
+The numerical solution of these two equations proceeds in the following manner : we ensure that the chosen pair of points $\phi_{in}$ and $\phi_{out}$, have local tangents those are parallel ($\mu(\phi_{in}) = \mu(\phi_{out})$).
+Since the value of the composition, $\phi_0$, is an input, the value of the solvent fraction, $f$, is readily computed via $f = \frac{(\phi_{0} - \phi_{out})}{(\phi_{in} - \phi_{out})}$.
+As a result, the difference in osmotic pressure, $\Pi_{b}(\phi_{in}) - \Pi_{b}(\phi_{out})$, becomes a function of the solvent fraction, $f$, and the surface tension and elastic terms are intrinsic functions of $f$.
+One then plots the three terms in the appearing in the mechanical equilibrium condition as a function of the solvent volume fraction, $f$, and search for the intersection of these curves (see Fig. \eqref{fig:intersects}).